conda-forge/conda-forge.github.io/src/orga/governance.rst

   to modify its membership independent of the core team.
 For example, a Google Summer of Code team could be a good candidate for a dynamic charter.
   Alternatively, language-based maintenance teams also have a dynamic charter.
-* A *static* charter means that all membership decisions and non-trivial policies changes must be approved by the core team.
+* A *static* charter means that all membership decisions and non-trivial policy changes must be approved by the core team.
 For example, a finance team may require a static charter.